Pseudo-Isotopy and Diffeomorphisms of the 4-Sphere I: Loops of Spheres: Loops of multi-spheres

 \emph{Comments on Lemma \ref{so3 twist invariance}}; If the SO(3) twist is about an uncrossed finger, then the proof is as before.
 If it is about a crossed finger with Whitney disc $w$, then $w$ is not a switch disc and hence $\psi$ fixes $\mW_1$ pointwise and hence $(\mF, \mW_1)=(\mF,\mW_2)$, so $\bfI(\mF, \mW_1)=\bfI(\mF,\mW_2)$.
 8pt

-\emph{Comments on the proof of Lemma \ref{standardizing}}: With notation as in the first paragraph of the proof of Lemma \ref{standardizing} and following the same strategy we obtain $\mW_3$ whose boundary germs agree with the standard $k$-switch $\mW_0$.
+\emph{Comments on the proof of Lemma \ref{standardizing}}: With notation as in the first paragraph of that proof and following the same strategy, we obtain $\mW_3$ whose boundary germs agree with the standard $\textbf{n}$-switch $\mW_0$, $I(\mF, \mW_3)=I(\mF, \mW_0)$ and the unswitch discs are unchanged.
+In particular, $\mW_{3c}=\mW_{0c}:=\mW_c$.
+By doing spinnings, which neither changes I nor the unswitch discs, we obtain $\mW_4$ such that the elements of $\mW_{4_S}$ are strongly $H_2$-equivalent to those of $\mW_{0_S}$.
+The proof is then completed by the Multi-Eye versions of Lemmas \ref{half disc 1} and \ref{half disc 2}.
+8pt